Aditya-402/Insurance-OCR/README.md

 *   Display extracted data in a table format.
 *   Download extracted data as a CSV file.

+## Recent Updates (April 2025)

+- **Stepwise UI Feedback:** The app now uses Streamlit's `st.status` to show clear progress for each processing step (PDF → images, image → text, text → structured data).
+Success ticks appear for each completed stage.
+- **Interactive Table Filtering:** The extracted data table now uses `st.data_editor`, allowing you to filter and sort by Field, Value, and Page directly in the UI.
+- **Cleaner UI:** The extraction log and raw text preview have been removed for a more streamlined experience.
+- **Bug Fixes & Refactoring:** Improved error handling and code organization.

 ## Setup

 1.  **Clone the repository:**